jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 download.
 Then to upgrade, we can simply modify the `splunk_version` and `splunk_build`, as Splunk uses a consistent naming theme for their package URLs (thanks, Splunk!).
 The filename itself is built from a case statement (more on that in the next section).
+We could further make the version and build attributes, so users can update to newer versions by simply changing the attribute.

 So what is bad about this?
 Two things.